huggingface/blog/fine-tune-whisper-multilingual-asr.md

 | medium | 24     | 1024  | 16    | 769 M      | [✓](https://huggingface.co/openai/whisper-medium.en) | [✓](https://huggingface.co/openai/whisper-medium) |
 | large  | 32     | 1280  | 20    | 1550 M     | x                                                    | [✓](https://huggingface.co/openai/whisper-large)  |

-For demonstration purposes, we'll fine-tune of multilingual version of the [`"small"`](https://huggingface.co/openai/whisper-small) checkpoint with 244M params (~= 1GB).
+For demonstration purposes, we'll fine-tune the multilingual version of the [`"small"`](https://huggingface.co/openai/whisper-small) checkpoint with 244M params (~= 1GB).

 As for our data, we'll train and evaluate our system on a low-resource language